 - A. One application for each taxicab vehicle license shall be made by the owner or other person with legal authority over same upon blank forms furnished by the Director.
-Such application shall contain at a minimum: - (1) The name, age and residence of the person applying for the license, proof of his ownership and/or legal authority over each such vehicle and, if other than the owner, the name, age and residence of the person or persons to be in immediate charge of the driving of each such taxicab; - (2) For each such vehicle, the type of motor vehicle to be used, the horsepower, the vehicle identification number, the state license and registration numbers and the seating capacity according to its trade rating; - (3) Whether and when the vehicle has ever been previously licensed to operate as a taxicab or vehicle for hire and, if so, where; - (4) Whether such vehicle's license to operate as a taxicab or vehicle for hire has ever been revoked or suspended, when, and for what cause;

-- (5) Copy of New York State vehicle registration and expiration date of current New York State motor vehicle inspection and sticker number.
-The full address of the registered owner must be on the Department of Motor Vehicles registration; post office box numbers are not acceptable; - (6) Proof that the vehicle is covered by a current for-hire insurance policy shall be attached to the application in the form of a certificate of insurance.
-Broome County shall be a certificate holder on the policy; and - (7) Such other information as the Director may deem necessary.
+Such application shall contain at a minimum: - (1) The name, age and residence of the person applying for the license, proof of the applicant's ownership and/or legal authority over each such vehicle and, if other than the owner, the name, age and residence of the person(s) to be in immediate charge of the driving of each such taxicab; - (2) For each such vehicle, the type of motor vehicle to be used, the horsepower, the vehicle identification number, the state license and registration numbers and the seating capacity according to its trade rating; - (3) Whether and when the vehicle has ever been previously licensed to operate as a taxicab or vehicle for hire and, if so, where; - (4) Whether such vehicle's license to operate as a taxicab or vehicle for hire has ever been revoked or suspended, when, and for what cause; - (5) Copy of New York State vehicle registration and expiration date of current New York State motor vehicle inspection and sticker number.
+The full address of the registered owner must be on the Department of Motor Vehicles' registration; post office box numbers are not acceptable; - (6) Proof that the vehicle is covered by a current for-hire insurance policy shall be attached to the application in the form of a certificate of insurance.
+Broome County shall be a certificate holder on the policy; and - (7) Such other information as the Director may deem necessary. - B. The application must include the approved assigned unique official taxicab vehicle number assigned by the Director, which shall be added to such application by the applicant or Director when such application is approved.